 Follow these steps to configure a bot event:

-- On the bot main menu, from Natural Language > Default Conversations select Event Handlers.
+- On the bot Build tab of the top menu, select Intelligence > Event Handlers.

 - On the Events page, select one of the events.
 The Event Configuration window slides open.